jfree/jfreesvg/README.md

 JFreeSVG
 ========

-Version 3.0, 8 June 2015
+Version 3.1, not yet released.

-(C)opyright 2013-2015, by Object Refinery Limited.
+(C)opyright 2013-2016, by Object Refinery Limited.
 All rights reserved.

 Overview